 What’s not to love about a well-made espresso martini?
-That chocolatey sweetness, a creamy mouthfeel, the heat of the liqueur all topped off with that buzz of caffeine.
+That chocolatey sweetness, a creamy mouthfeel, the heat of the liqueur all topped off with a buzz of caffeine.

 As with all recipes, the quality of your ingredients will have the biggest impact on the final result.
 We’ve given recommendations for ingredients, our go-to spirits which we like to use.
 Of course, you may substitute these with others but where possible, do invest in quality spirits as it really will make a difference.